Social Work, M.S.W.

 Admissions Requirements

-In addition to the General Admissions Requirements as published in this Catalog, all applicants to the Master of Social Work Degree for the Two-Year, Full-Time; Three-Year, Part-Time Option; and One-Year, Full-Time Advanced Standing Option must submit a personal statement.
+In addition to the General Admissions Requirements as published in this Catalog, all applicants to the Master of Social Work Degree for the Two-Year, Full-Time, Three-Year, Part-Time Option, and One-Year, Full-Time Advanced Standing Option must submit a personal statement.
 The applicants for the One-Year, Full-Time Advanced Standing Option must have a Bachelor’s degree in social work from a Council on Social Work Education (CSWE) accredited program in order to be eligible for Advanced Standing.
 The GRE is waived for application to the MSW Program.

 All applicants for the Master of Social Work Degree must have completed a minimum of twenty-seven (27) liberal arts undergraduate credit hours as follows: